 Real world example: Zuno Carbon and SMRT

 Zuno Carbon has partnered with SMRT Corporation Ltd, a leading public transport provider in Singapore, as their selected sustainability partner.
-Through this collaboration, we assist SMRT in achieving Net Zero emissions.
+Through this collaboration, we assist SMRT as they strive to achieve net zero emissions.

 Our comprehensive sustainability solution helps them: